• Skip to main content

 mantecol in baking sheet rested mantecol

 5. Refrigerate for 2 hours or overnight.
-Remove from the baking sheet and cut in squares.
+Remove from the baking sheet and cut into squares.

 Homemade Mantecol Homemade Mantecol